 Neither grades nor credit are offered.
 Each student will be asked several times to evaluate his or her own growth; these introspections, together with evaluative comments by instructors, will form the basis for a report which will be made available, at the student’s request, to home schools, college admissions offices, and the like.
 Participants are also encouraged to make at least one mathematical presentation when they return to their schools.

 Participants’ teachers are invited to visit the Summer Studies.
 Parental visits are discouraged, and other visitors require the approval of the Director eight months in advance.

 Most of the faculty of the Summer Studies as well as all students will have single rooms in our dormitory.
 In the past summers, the continual close contact among students and staff has contributed greatly to the creation of a friendly, cooperative, and productive academic and social community.

 The Hampshire College dining hall (“SAGA”) provides “all you can eat” at each meal.
-There is an extensive salad bar.
 Students will have access to refrigerators and a stove.
 Students who are vegetarian, vegan, are easily accommodated.
 Though SAGA does not offer kosher food specifically, many past students have kept kosher during the summers and found the vegetarian and vegan options more than accommodating.

-Hampshire recreation facilities include the Robert Crown Center, as well as outdoor courts for volleyball, tennis, bocce, and basketball; fields for soccer, Frisbee, and softball.
+Hampshire recreation facilities include the Robert Crown Center, as well as outdoor courts for volleyball, tennis, Tether Ball, and basketball; fields for soccer, Frisbee, and softball.